kamilburda/gimp-export-layers/README.md

 Translations
 ------------

-If you want to provide translations, see the [README for Translators](README for Translators.md) for instructions.
+If you would like to provide translations, see [README for Translators](README for Translators.md) for instructions.